-Anyways, the actual flight experience was A-OK.
+Anyway, the actual flight experience was A-OK.
 The planes were probably 10 years old but still functional (um, duh) and each seat had an entertainment console with a great selection of movies.
-Headphones, blankets, and pillows were also provided free of charge and this cute little pouch with a tooth brush, toothpaste, eye mask, etc. in it!
+Headphones, blankets, and pillows were also provided free of charge, and this cute little pouch with a toothbrush, toothpaste, eye mask, etc. in it!

 As far as the food goes, I’m pretty easy to please when I’m a captive audience 35,000 feet in the air.
 There was a snack and a drink provided after takeoff, then a dinner, and a breakfast because we were landing in the morning in Turkey.
 I had cheese lasagna and it was pretty tasty.
 Disclaimer: Again, I’m not hard to impress when I’m starving.
 There was free booze, too!
 I was a pretty happy camper.

 My only complaint was the legroom.
 I was in economy and it was pretty awful.
 It was hard to fall asleep so I only got a few hours on each flight.
 This is because these planes are old and need to be updated, I think because the tiny plane that I transferred to in Istanbul was much, much nicer.
 I actually slept half of the two-hour flight!